dreamydeer/Charter-Spectrum-Project/readme.md

 # Charter Spectrum Project
 This is for an application to Charter Spectrum.
 It calculates reward points for customers based on their purchases.
 Customers receive 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction.
 Given a record of every transaction during a three month period, it calculates the reward points earned for each customer per month and total.

+This project uses react for the frontend and springboot to power the backend.

 A static version of this application can be viewed at http://customerdata.surge.sh/.

 ## Build Instructions